galaxtric158/Jarvis/README.md

-# Voice Assistant with Gemini, Faster Whisper, and Porcupine (Console Version)
+# Voice Assistant with Gemini, Faster Whisper, and Porcupin

 This project implements a sophisticated voice assistant similar to JARVIS., running entirely on your local machine using Python, powered by **Google Gemini** for intelligence and **Faster Whisper** for transcription.